-Restraint Control Module (RCM) Sedan and Utility
+Restraints Control Module (RCM) Sedan and Utility

-The restraint control module (RCM) is mounted on the center tunnel under the instrument panel.
+The RCM is mounted on the center tunnel under the instrument panel.
 The RCM orientation and location are critical for proper operation of the restraint systems.
 Do not relocate the RCM.
 Do not use the RCM mounting bolts for attachment purposes of any equipment.